QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 where $\theta^*$ is given by equation {eq}`eq:Friedmantheta`.

-To deduce this recommendation, Milton Friedman assumed that the taxes that government must impose in order to acquire money at rate $\mu_t$ do not distort economic decisions.
+To deduce this recommendation, Milton Friedman assumed that the taxes that government must impose in order to acquire money at rate $\mu_t$ do not distort economic decisions. i.e., lump-sum taxes.

-  - for example, perhaps the government can impose lump sum taxes that distort no decisions by private agents

 ## Calvo's Distortion